-The present study is part of the ARCEx (Research Centre for Arctic Petroleum Exploration), which is funded by the Research Council of Norway (grant number 228107) together with 10 academic and eight industry partners, and of the SEAMSTRESS project supported by a starting grant of the Tromsø Research Foundation and the Research Council of Norway (grant number 287865).
+Acknowledgements.
+The present study is part of the ARCEx (Research Centre for Arctic Petroleum Exploration), which is funded by the Research Council of Norway (grant number 228107) together with 10 academic and 8 industry partners; the SEAMSTRESS project, which is supported by a starting grant of the Tromsø Research Foundation and the Research Council of Norway (grant number 287865); and the CEED (Centre for Earth Evolution and Dynamics), which is funded by the Research Council of Norway (grant number 223272).
 The author would like to thank all the persons from these institutions that are involved in this project.
-Most grateful thanks to Prof. John Marshall (University of Southampton), Dr. Christopher Berry (University of Cardiff), Dr. Gilda Lopes (University of Algarve), and Prof. Gunn Mangerud (University of Bergen) for their help with the palynology of Devonian-Mississippian rocks in Spitsbergen.
-Many thanks to Alexander Andreas for field collaborations, to Prof. Steffen Bergh, Dr. Winfried Dallmann, Prof. Holger Stunitz and Dr. Mélanie Forien (University of Tromsø), and Dr. Karsten Piepjohn (BGR) and Assoc.
-Prof. Jaroslaw Majka (Uppsala University) for fruitful discussions.
-Sebastian Sikora and the University Centre in Svalbard (UNIS) are thanked for boat-transportation to Pyramiden in summer 2016.
-The Norwegian Petroleum Directorate, Equinor and Store Norske Spitsbergen Kulkompani are thanked for granting access to seismic and well data.
-Many thanks to Ivar Stokkeland from the Norwegian Polar Institute Library in Tromsø, Norway, for his help with finding old, non-digitized publications about the geology of Svalbard (available at the Norwegian Polar Institute Library in Tromsø, Norway; list of publications included in Appendix A).
-The Ph.D.
-Thesis of John G. Gjelberg (1984) was also digitized and, thanks to the University of Bergen and to John G. Gjelberg's family, is now available from the University of Bergen Library at http://bora.uib.no/handle/1956/20981.
+Most grateful thanks are owed to John Marshall (University of Southampton), Christopher Berry (University of Cardiff), Gilda Lopes (University of Algarve), and Gunn Mangerud (University of Bergen) for their help with the palynology of Devonian-Mississippian rocks in Spitsbergen.
+Many thanks to Alexander Andreas for field collaborations; to Steffen Bergh, Winfried Dallmann, Holger Stunitz, and Mélanie Forien (University of Tromsø); and to Karsten Piepjohn (BGR) and Jaroslaw Majka (Uppsala University) for fruitful discussions.
+Sebastian Sikora and the University Centre in Svalbard (UNIS) are thanked for boat transportation to Pyramiden in summer 2016.
+The Norwegian Petroleum Directorate, Equinor, and Store Norske Spitsbergen Kulkompani are thanked for granting access to seismic and well data.
+Many thanks to Ivar Stokkeland from the Norwegian Polar Institute Library in Tromsø, Norway, for his help with finding old, non-digitized publications about the geology of Svalbard (available at the Norwegian Polar Institute Library in Tromsø, Norway; list of publications included in Sect.
+S6 in the Supplement).
+The PhD thesis of John G. Gjelberg (1984) was also digitized and, thanks to the University of Bergen and to John G. Gjelberg's family, is now available from the University of Bergen Library at http://bora.uib.no/handle/1956/20981 (last access: 6 May 2021).